Karran Faucets Review & Rating Updated: March 21, 2024

 Powder Coating

-is usually described as semi-durable, not as robust as electroplated or PVD finishes, somewhat more durable as the finish on your car, and requiring more care to maintain a like-new appearance.
+is usually described as semi-durable, not as robust as electroplated or PVD finishes, somewhat more durable than the finish on your car, and requiring more care to maintain a like-new appearance.

 It is essentially a dry paint in powder form applied using a special low-velocity spray gun that disperses the powder while giving it a positive electrical charge.
 The particles are drawn to the item to be finished which has been given a negative charge.